benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 - Billing address(es)
 - Taxes

-As you can see, both the cart and the checkout serve a specific purpose within the shopping flow, based on the level of **commitment to purchase** that the consumer has at a particular moment.
+Thus, both the cart and the checkout serve a specific purpose within the shopping flow, based on the level of **commitment to purchase** that the consumer has at a particular moment.

 ## Cart